 Grand Army Plaza | On rainy days, cozy up inside the Brooklyn Public Library for events for the entire family, including themed photography exhibits, old telephone directories, woodcut prints of wild fauna based in Brooklyn, and colorful trading cards.

-Take the subway to Wave Hill any weekend this spring for a variety of family friendly events from “Cooking with Cactus“ (March 24) to “The Healing Power of Trees” (April 29).
+Take the subway to Wave Hill any weekend this spring for a variety of family-friendly events from “Tree Ring Mandalas” (April 27-28) to “Garden Highlights Walk” (Every Thursday starting April 18).
 Bonus: the majority of their events are free after you purchase admission to the grounds ($8/adults, $2/children).

 Photo: Courtesy of rmsano